atfortes/Awesome-Controllable-Diffusion/README.md

 </p>

 <p align="center">
     Consider how difficult it would be to study from a book that lacks any figures, diagrams or tables.
-We enhance our learning ability when we combine different data modalities, such as vision, language, and audio.
-Recently, large language models (LLMs) have achieved remarkable results in complex reasoning tasks by generating intermediate steps before deducing the answer via chain-of-thought (CoT) reasoning.
+We enhance our learning ability when we combine different data modalities, such as vision, language, and audio <a href="https://arxiv.org/abs/2302.00923">[1]</a>.
+Recently, large language models (LLMs) have achieved remarkable results in complex reasoning tasks by generating intermediate steps before deducing the answer via chain-of-thought (CoT) reasoning <a href="https://arxiv.org/abs/2201.11903">[2]</a> <a href="https://github.com/atfortes/LLM-Reasoning-Papers">[3]</a>.
 However, most of the research on CoT reasoning only involves the language modality and not others.
 We present a collection of papers and resources on how to unlock these abilities under multimodal settings.
 </p>